 Green peppers contain a variety of nutrients that promote heart health.
-For example, they provide potassium, an important nutrient when it comes to cardiovascular health as low potassium has been linked to an increased risk of death from heart disease (14).
+For example, they provide potassium, an important nutrient when it comes to cardiovascular health as adequate potassium reduces the risk of stroke and coronary artery disease (14).

-In addition, green peppers are a good source of folate which helps reduce levels of homocysteine in the bloodstream (and is especially important for pregnant women).
+In addition, green peppers are a good source of folate which helps reduce levels of homocysteine in the bloodstream.
 High levels of homocysteine have been linked to heart disease and Alzheimer’s (16).
 Green pepper benefits don’t stop there: this vegetable is also a good source of magnesium and vitamin B6 both shown to support a healthy cardiovascular system (6)(7).

 Promotes Eye Health